LunarWatcher/lunarwatcher.github.io/til/mssql/get-and-set-default-schema.md

     "title": "Get and set the default schema in MSSQL" }
 ---
-# Get and set the default schema in MSSQL

 > [!warning]
 > When running interactively through a database explorer or similar, make sure the right database is used.
 If you're in doubt, it doesn't hurt to `USE database;` for good measure.